 Canadian soprano Rachel Guertin-Lambertson is known for her great musicality and sensitivity on stage.
 Her genuine, charming presence, combined with the warmth and agility of her voice, easily captivates the audience, making her a promising young artist.

-Throughout her years of studies, Rachel has worked with several renowned teachers, coaches, and directors such as Helmuth Riling, Kathy Saltzman Romey, Lorenz o Ghirlanda, Julien Prégardien, Barbara Bonney, Alexander Oliver, Roberta Alexander, Ed Spanjaard, Margreet Honig, Ira Siff, Sasja Hunnego, Martin Vacha, Céline Dutilly, Donna Brown, Jacques Lacombe and Julian Kuerti.
+Throughout her years of studies, Rachel has worked with several renowned teachers, coaches, and directors including Helmuth Riling, Kathy Saltzman Romey, Lorenzo Ghirlanda, Julien Prégardien, Don Marrazzo, Jeanne-Michèle Charbonnet, Barbara Bonney, Alexander Oliver, Roberta Alexander, Ed Spanjaard, Margreet Honig, Ira Siff, Sasja Hunnego, Martin Vacha, Donna Brown and Jacques Lacombe.